The Internet of Things (IoT)

 IoT for the Platform, Merchant, and Customer

-The applications for IoT in a retail environment are already in effect omnichannel experience.
+The applications for IoT in a retail environment are already in effect for the omnichannel experience.
 A customer may start their shopping journey on one device and end it on another, but still expect the same seamless experience they would have as if they shopped on one device.

 Retailers need to integrate into a platform that allows them to bring this seamless shopping experience to life.
 A platform in the IoT connects the gap between the network of data and the devices, providing insights using backend applications like the cloud to make sense of the mass amount of data.